nabelk/library/README.md

 ## General Information

--   The project is a part The Odin Project: Full Stack JavaScript.
+-   The project is a part of The Odin Project: Full Stack JavaScript.
 -   It can add book list and can update the read status.
 -   The main purpose of the project is to get understanding on object constructor and prototype.